Table of Contents_

 President Bill Clinton passed the DMCA (Digital Millennium Copyright Act) into law in 1998 to address critical aspects of the connection between copyright and the internet.
 While most of us think of laws as written in stone, the DMCA can change with the times through DMCA exemptions.
-If you’ve never heard of them, you may wonder what DMCA exemptions are?
+If you’ve never heard of them, you may wonder what DMCA exemptions are.
 They are a vital part of our copyright law, and we’ll show you exactly how a DMCA exemption works and how it affects the right to repair movement.
 If you need to make some repairs to a cell phone or tablet, like changing its battery, check out the best iPhone repair kits or the top smartphone repair kits.

 Section 1201 encourages copyright holders to give consumers greater digital access to their works by giving them legal protection from hackers or pirates.
 In addition, this section protects against “circumventing technological protection measures (TPMs)” and trafficking.
 For more detail on the parts of section 1201, read on.